Casperjamin/Plasmidsimilarity/README.md

 Requirements:
 * python 3.6 or higher
-* Abricate  for AMR and plasmid information if you use the "plasmidsimilarity.py snakemake"  wrapper, you also need Snakemake to be installed.
+* Abricate  for AMR and plasmid information
+If you use the "plasmidsimilarity.py snakemake"  wrapper, you also need Snakemake to be installed.

 python packages
 * pandas